Method can get you into a new home on a fixed budget within a predictable timeline.

 Permit & Contract

-Method Homes will submit for prefab permits, and your general contractor will submit for local permits.
+Method Homes will submit for factory construction permits, and coordinate local permit submittal.
 Contracts are typically executed once permits are submitted, and a 25 percent initial payment for the modules is made.
 Construction commences upon issuance of permits.

 - Method receives a 25% initial payment for the modules upon execution of the Construction Agreements

-- The balance of the Module construction contract is due upon delivery of the modules to the site.
+- The balance of the modular construction contract is due upon delivery of the modules to the site.

 Deliver, Complete, & Live

 Approximately 2 months out from the start of site and factory construction, your home will be delivered and installed.
 In most cases, a crane places the home at the site, and the set usually takes 1 day.
-A modular crew that specializes in installation will coordinate the set.
-Allow approximately 4 to 8 weeks for site finish items after the set.
+Method works with a modular crew that specializes in installation and will coordinate the set.
+Allow approximately 2 to 8+ weeks for site finish items after the set.
 The next step?
 Move in and enjoy your new Method home!